Starfish-develop/Starfish/docs/api/grid_tools.rst

 Creating your own interface
 ---------------------------

-The :obj:`RawGridInterface` and subclasses exist solely to interface with the raw files on disk.
+The :class:`GridInterface` and subclasses exist solely to interface with the raw files on disk.
 At minimum, they should each define a :meth:`load_flux` , which takes in a dictionary of parameters and returns a flux array and a dictionary of whatever information may be contained in the file header.

 Under the hood, each of these is implemented differently depending on how the synthetic grid is created.
 In the case of the BTSettl grid, each file in the grid may actually have a flux array that has been sampled at separate wavelengths.
 Therefore, it is necessary to actually interpolate each spectrum to a new, common grid, since the wavelength axis of each spectrum is not always the same.
 Depending on your spectral library, you may need to do something similar.